Florida Health Administration Degree Programs

 Healthcare Administration Education in Florida

 With 29 schools that have Associate’s, Bachelor’s, Master’s, and doctoral degree programs, Florida can be a great state for prospective healthcare administrators.
-Six of these schools have been accredited by the Commission on Accreditation of Healthcare Management Education.
+Nine of these schools have been accredited by the Commission on Accreditation of Healthcare Management Education.

 You may wear many hats as a healthcare administrator, and this is reflected in the skills you learn in your degree program.
 Much of your time will be spent handling management and personnel issues—you’ll gain the skills to not only manage higher-level staff members but also to empower them to manage their own staff.
 Your program will likely cover Florida healthcare law so that you can keep your organization up to code at all times.
 Budgeting and accounting are often covered, as you need to provide high-quality care without going over budget.
 You may be expected to respond to new personnel needs and adjust your budget to fit.
-Health News Florida reports that south Florida hospitals have been tightening security and hiring more security personnel in the last few months.

 As you prepare to start your education, consider joining or contacting local healthcare organizations.
 These organizations can help you network with potential employers, learn about the healthcare culture in your area, and benefit from others’ expertise.